Prepare your Submission

 All submissions should be made to the editorial e-mail address, not to any other address you might have.
 It makes life simpler for everyone.
 For Sector 13 that is Sector13@boxofrainmag.co.uk.
 Main reason for this is that if they go anywhere else they can get lost or delayed, so it’s simpler to keep everything together.

 If the files are too big for e-mail, try mailbigfile.com, and send to the editorial address.

 When sending a submission we like to hear something about you.
 Who you are, where you live what strips you like etc. Why are you submitting to us, why you like 2000 AD.
 Other places may be different but at Sector 13 we really are interested.

 Sector 13 Editorial Process

 Once the submissions are sent, they all go through the same process.
-Editor Peter Duncan (me) sees them first, I go through them, read the scripts and examines the art.
+Editor, Peter Duncan (me) sees them first, I go through them, read the scripts and examine the art.
 At this stage a very small number of submissions may be rejected.
-One was sent back because it was a story copied from an old pre-superhero Marvel comic by Steve Ditko that I recognised another because it missed the PG-13 rating of Sector 13 by quite a long way!
+One was sent back because it was a story copied from an old pre-superhero Marvel comic by Steve Ditko that I recognised, another because it missed the PG-13 rating of Sector 13 by quite a long way!

 The rest are forwarded to the wider editorial team, consist

 ing of Laurence McKenna, Simon McKnight and on certain stories, James McBride.
 Discussions follow on what we do with the submission.
 The format is that we try to reach a consensus view, if we can’t then I, as editor, have the casting vote but to date I’m not sure that has been necessary.
 The results of the deliberations will be communicated by me as editor.

 We instituted this as a strict process as in the early days, arguments over stories among a much bigger and badly defined editorial team almost brought the zine to an premature end.